 We have all heard the warning that “alcohol kills brain cells” and while this is close to the truth, it is actually the tips of the brain cell’s neurons that are affected.
 Neuron ends are called dendrites; they connect each neuron to its neighbor and allow complex electrical signals to be sent everywhere around the body.
 Where dendrites are damaged, signals will be disrupted, and your entire body may stop working as it should.

-When alcohol is ingested regularly, the brain will eventually adapt to the supply of alcohol entering it via the blood stream.
+When alcohol is ingested regularly, the brain will eventually adapt to the supply of alcohol entering it via the bloodstream.
 It effectively changes its normal operating parameters so that it can function as normally as possible when alcohol is present.
 If you then cut off the alcohol supply, the brain will cease to function normally.
 This is known as alcohol withdrawal and is a symptom of physical addiction.

 When an alcoholic stops drinking alcohol, it takes a while for the brain to return to its normal operating parameters.
-In the meantime, withdrawal will cause mood disturbances, depression, confusion, nausea, insomnia, hypertension and even hallucinations.
+In the meantime, the withdrawal will cause mood disturbances, depression, confusion, nausea, insomnia, hypertension and even hallucinations.
 This is why so many alcoholics end up going back to alcohol after trying to kick the habit.
 Once you are addicted, it is very difficult to give up.

 Excessive, long-term alcohol consumption will eventually increase your ability to withstand the effects of intoxication.
 Despite how it sounds, this is not a positive thing.
 While you may be more able to talk, move and think normally while under the influence of alcohol, your body will be suffering just as much damage from the alcohol in your blood.
 Moreover, people with a high tolerance for alcohol often consume more in one sitting to try and achieve the same effect as they did when they first started drinking.
 This will speed up organ damage and lead to a faster decline in overall health.

 Immune system damage